Virtual Environments

 for your package dependencies management, so there is no need to create a requirements.txt

 file.
-Refer to the pipenv documentation for a detailed description on the two files.
+Refer to the for a detailed description on the two files.

 Sometimes you need to create environment variables for your project.
 You can easily create them for your current terminal session with a simple EXPORT